bobflorian/bobflorian.com/content/posts/thailand/day-11-tuesday-31.md

 Back to RatiLanna, for the new years party!
 It's much more crowded at the hotel now.

+The hotel had a massive party lined up for us to enjoy.
+We had a table reservation time of about 8pm, and we wandered down to a big party.
+There were no less than 15 different buffet stations.
+This was a complete 5 star buffet.
+There was a sushi station, charcuterie station, pasta station, bbq station, fruit, dessert island... man, we couldn't have eaten better.
+Plus an open bar, all night long.
+There was a stage of performers all night long too.
+A mix of Thai, American-Thai, and general karaoke that kept us entertained all night long.
+There were several video game stations that Aiden frequented all night long for treats or party favors.
+Some of the party favors were mini fire-works for at midnight.
+At midnight there was a champagne toast and people that had party poppers set them off.
+I had several by now, and they ended up being a hot mess.
+The popper exploded glitter everywhere.
+I also ended up dumping the rest of the glitter over Chrissy's head which ended up being a mess alll over the hotel room for the coming days.

 <div id="25550f7c0a98cdabd9248ae6d1ef4192" style="display:none">
   <h3>
 </h3>